jonase/eastwood/README.md

 ### Eastwood config files

-Starting with version 0.2.1, Eastwood `eval`s several config files in its internal resources.
+Eastwood `eval`s several config files in its internal resources.
 You can see the latest versions [here](https://github.com/jonase/eastwood/tree/master/resource/eastwood/config).
 It also supports command line options to change which of these files